-Ministry of Higher Education and Scientific Research Educational Institution
+Ministry of Higher Education and

+Scientific Research Educational Institution

-Department of Electrical Engineering / University of Misan University Department/Center
+Department of Electrical Engineering / University Department/Center

+University of Misan J 1

-Electrical circuitsII/E2201 Course Name / Course Code
+Electrical circuits II/EL221 Course Name / Course Code

-Semester system Academic System
+Bologna Academic System

 Programs Included

 Actual attendance Learning Method

-Second semester/ 2023-2024 Semester / Year
+Second semester/ 2024-2025 Semester / Year

-45hour/semester Number of Study Hours
+125 hour/semesterNumber of Study Hours

-1/9/2023 Preparation Date of Description
+1/9/2024Preparation Date of Description

-Commentations
+Course objectives

+1. Understand that a current-carrying conducting coil induces a current in

+another soil due to the magnetic field produced by the first soil

-1. Understand that a current-carrying conductor induces a current in another coil due to the magnetic field generated by the first coil.
+another coil due to the magnetic field produced by the first coil.

-2. Relate the induced electromotive force to the rate of change of magnetic flux and the mutual inductance of two coils with the same number of turns.
+2. Relate an induced emf to a rate of change of magnetic flux and to mutual inductance for two coils with equal number of turn.